Furikuda/bork/docs/internals/frontends.rst

 -------

 Especially for graphical frontends it is important to be able to convey and reformat progress information in meaningful ways.
-The ``--log-json`` option turns the stderr stream of Borg into a stream of JSON lines, where each line is a JSON object.
+The ``--log-json`` option turns the stderr stream of Bork into a stream of JSON lines, where each line is a JSON object.
 The *type* key of the object determines its other contents.

 .. warning:: JSON logging requires successful argument parsing.
 Even with ``--log-json`` specified, a